thetron/css3buttons_rails_helpers/readme.md

-# css3buttons gem - helper methods for css3buttons
+# css3buttons-rails gem

+Integrate Nicholas Bruning's css3buttons_rails_helpers into Rails3.1+ via the asset pipeline.

-The css3buttons gem is a small set of helper methods designed to work in conjunction with the __amazing__ [css3 github buttons by Nicolas Gallagher](http://nicolasgallagher.com/lab/css3-github-buttons/).
+The css3buttons-rails gem is a small set of helper methods designed to work in conjunction with the __amazing__ [css3 github buttons by Nicolas Gallagher](http://nicolasgallagher.com/lab/css3-github-buttons/).

 The helpers allow rails developers to quickly and easily leverage this